Investing in cryptocurrencies in Australia — what you need to know?

-We have all heard of Bitcoin, the most traded cryptocurrency globally, but an average day of digital currency exchange, you may see over 1500 different types of cryptocurrencies being traded.
+We have all heard of Bitcoin.
+It is the most traded cryptocurrency globally.
+On an average day of digital currency exchange, you may see over 1500 different types of cryptocurrencies being traded.
 On May 17,1592 types of cryptocurrency coins were being traded in 10994 markets globally.

 Already trading in cryptocurrencies or thinking about trading?